chocoteam/pychoco/paper/paper.md

 Choco-solver, is regularly updated, and is automatically built and distributed through PyPI for Linux, Windows, and MacOSX at each release.
-As a result, pychoco can seamlessly integrate into high-level constraint modelling Python libraries such as CPMpy [@guns_2019] or PyCSP³ [@lecoutre_2024].
-Moreover, users who need to use features specific to Choco-solver (e.g. graph variables and constraints) can now rely on pychoco without prior knowledge of Java programming.
+As a result, pychoco can seamlessly integrate into high-level constraint modelling Python libraries such as CPMpy [@guns_2019] and PyCSP³ [@lecoutre_2024].
+Moreover, users who need to use features specific to Choco-solver (e.g., graph variables and constraints) can now rely on pychoco without prior knowledge of Java programming.
 We believe that along with initiatives such as CPMpy and PyCSP, the availability of CP technologies in the Python ecosystem will foster new uses and